 2 Amen dments to IAS 8 - Definition of Accounting Estimates improve financial reporting? estimates.
 It would also remove diversity in accounting for changes in estimation techniques and valuation techniques.
 This would improve the overall quality of financial reporting.
 Costs for preparers and users Preparers: Given that the Amendments to IAS 8 are narrow in scope, we estimated preparers' adoption costs by conducting a qualitative assessment of the costs likely to be borne by preparers.
 We assessed whether preparers would be facing costs related to: familiarisation; design of data collection processes; IT system changes; governance processes; external audit; and other costs.
-We believe that preparers will face some one-off familiarisation costs related to the new definition of 'accounting estimates' introduced by the amendments.
+We believe that preparers will face some one-off familiarisation costs related to the new definition of "accounting estimates" introduced by the amendments.
 We expect these costs to be minimal as this definition is based on existing guidance in international accounting standards.
 It is not expected that entities will incur any additional costs related to the design of data collection processes or related to IT system changes as the amendments do not affect recognition or measurement and require an entity to apply the definitions of accounting estimates would be further limited as the amendments are required to be applied prospectively.
 We expect other costs (i.e. governance processes, external audit costs and other) to be minimal or nil.
-Users: We believe that cost to users will be minimal given that there may need to be some one-off familiarisation costs relating to becoming familiar with the amendments.
-Benefits for preparers and users Preparers: The added guidance has the potential to help preparers better distinguish accounting policies from accounting estimates and to apply the appropriate accounting.
-Users: The added guidance has the potential to bring a more consistent approach to characterising different types of accounting changes, and therefore, has the potential to increase comparability between entities and enhance users' analysis.
+Users: We expect one-off familiarisation costs for users to be minimal as the definition of 'accounting estimates' is based on existing guidance in international accounting familiarisation costs for users to be minimal as the definition of 'accounting estimates' is based on existing guidance in international accounting change.
+Benefits for preparers and users standards.
+Preparers: The added guidance has the potential to help preparers better distinguish accounting policies from accounting estimates and to apply the appropriate accounting.
+Users: The added guidance has the potential to bring a more consistent approach to characterising different types of accounting changes, and therefore, has the potential to increase comparability between entities.
 Whether the amendments are likely to have an adverse effect on UK economy The 2021 Amendments to IAS 8 are limited in scope and will generally bring improved financial reporting when compared to current guidance.
 In particular, the amendments are expected to increase the transparency of reporting to investors by better specifying the distinction between accounting policies and accounting estimates.
 We have not identified any factors that would indicate that these amendments would lead to changes that are detrimental to the UK economy.
-As a result, the UKEB believes that these amendments would not have any adverse effect to the UK economy, including on economic growth.
+As a result, the UKEB believes that these amendments would not have any adverse effect on the UK economy, including on economic growth.
 As such, the endorsement is likely to be conducive to the UK long term public good in that improved financial reporting improves transparency and assists in the assessment of management's stewardship.
 Conclusion Having considered all relevant aspects, including the trade-off between the costs and benefits of implementing the Amendments to IAS 8, the UKEB concludes that they are likely to be conducive to the long term public good in the UK as required by SI 2019/685.